RauliL/plorth/docs/api.md

   <dd>object</dd>
 </dl>

-Combines contents of two objects together and returns result.
+Combines the contents of two objects together and returns the result.
+If the two objects share keys the second object's values take precedence.

 ---